 Ultimate authority for student discipline is vested in the College president.
 Disciplinary authority may be delegated to College administrators, faculty, staff, committees, and organizations, as appropriate.

 - Ultimate authority for student discipline is vested in the College president.
 Disciplinary authority may be delegated to College administrators, faculty, staff, committees, and organizations, as appropriate.

-Students accused of academic dishonesty are entitled to the following procedural protections:
+- Students accused of academic dishonesty are entitled to the following procedural protections:

 - To be allowed reasonable time to prepare an appeal of the charge.

 - To be considered not responsible for the violation until shown to be responsible by a preponderance of evidence (more likely than not)